uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 In other words since they must work and live with ‘whites’ then they must begin to think as ‘whites.’”
 Southard said that the Gordon’s school could never have a student council, since “in so far as the Indian understands the department’s policy, he is against it.”[^18]
 In a 1958 article on residential schools, senior Oblate Andre Renaud echoed the words of John A.
 Macdonald, arguing that when students at day schools went back to their “homes at the end of the school day and for the weekend, the pupils are re-exposed to their native culture, however diluted, from which the school is trying to separate them.”
-A residential school, on the other hand, could “surround its pupils almost twenty-four hours a day with<!--x-->
-non-Indian Canadian culture through radio, television, public address system, movies, books, newspapers, group activities, etc.”[^19]
+A residential school, on the other hand, could “surround its pupils almost twenty-four hours a day with <!-- page 012 -->non-Indian Canadian culture through radio, television, public address system, movies, books, newspapers, group activities, etc.”[^19]

 Despite the coercive measures that the government adopted, it failed to achieve its policy goals.
 Although Aboriginal peoples and cultures have been badly damaged, they continue to exist.